aloth/mindful-coffee/README.md

 ## ✨ Key Features

+* **NEW!
+Daily Logging Streaks:** Stay motivated and consistent with your tracking goals through visual streak counters that celebrate your logging consistency.
+* **NEW!
+Sleep Insights Card:** View your last night's sleep duration and caffeine intake at a glance, with comparison to your average sleep patterns.
+* **NEW!
+Grouped History View:** Navigate your consumption history effortlessly with the current month fully expanded and previous months neatly summarized for quick reference.
 * **Effortless & Detailed Logging:** Quickly record your caffeine consumption with a user-friendly interface.
 After logging, you're brought back to the "Today" screen for an immediate overview.
 Customize your beverage list with:
     * **Smart Sorting Options:** Sort your drink list by "Last Used" or "Most Used" for even faster logging.
-* **NEW!
-Cortisol Rhythm Modeling:** See your body's natural energy curve (the Cortisol Awakening Response or CAR) to optimize your caffeine timing for better focus and well-being.
+* **Cortisol Rhythm Modeling:** See your body's natural energy curve (the Cortisol Awakening Response or CAR) to optimize your caffeine timing for better focus and well-being.
 Understand how each drink impacts this vital rhythm.
 * **Intelligent Sleep Prediction:** See a real-time estimate of when your caffeine levels will be low enough for quality sleep based on your intake and personalized settings.
 * **"What-If" Scenarios:** Instantly preview how an additional drink might affect your predicted sleep time *before* you consume it, right from the drink selection list.
 * **Personal Metabolism Assistant:** Answer a series of guided questions about your caffeine experiences.
 The assistant then analyzes your responses to suggest personalized values for your sensitivity, half-life, and thresholds, helping you fine-tune the app for maximum accuracy.